-Anissa and I accept Blue Cross & Blue Shield (all plans); Medicare; and Magellan Behavioral Health (both psychotherapy and EAP work).
+Anissa and I accept Blue Cross & Blue Shield insurance (all plans).
+Michael also accepts Medicare insurance.
 For all other insurance plans: Anissa and I will bill you at our normal rate and provide you with instructions to receive reimbursement directly from your insurance provider based upon your individual and/or family benefits.
 It is a good idea to contact your insurance provider before scheduling your first session so that you are familiar with the mental health benefits of your particular insurance plan.

 Monday through Thursday: 9 am – 5 pm

 What is the Enneagram?

 The Enneagram is a powerful gateway (tool) to self-awareness and understanding others.
 It describes the structure and dynamics of nine personality types, opening a path to a more integrated and rewarding life.

 Stemming from the Greek words ennea (nine) and grammos (a written symbol), the nine-pointed Enneagram symbol represents nine distinct strategies for relating to the self, others, and the world.
 Each Enneagram type has a different pattern of thinking, feeling, and acting that arises from a deeper inner motivation or worldview.

 The Enneagram invites us to become AWARE of our inner stories: what drives them, how we feel, and how that impacts our world.
 Learning to observe ourselves, and understand what makes us tick, can lead to transformation in our relationship with ourselves and those we love.
 Please go to http://www.enneagramworldwide.com for an overview of the 9 Enneagram types.